clbustos/buhos/README.md

 ## Post-install configuration

 The app uses a web-based configuration.
-Once you start the server with you should point your browser to localhost:4567 and the installation process should began.
+Once the server starts, point your browser by default to localhost:4567 to begin the installation process.

-If you want to use a Mysql database, you should create it before installing the sofware.
-As mysql root user, you could use something like
+If you wish to use a MySQL database, you should create it before configuring the sofware.
+Using the MySQL root user, the instructions would be:

     CREATE DATABASES buhos;
     CREATE USER buhos_user@localhost IDENTIFIED BY 'password';
     GRANT ALL PRIVILEGES ON buhos.* TO buhos_user@localhost;
     FLUSH PRIVILEGES;

-First, you define the installation language.
-Second, you should provide information about database support (sqlite / mysql).
-If you have a SCOPUS API key, you could provide it along proxy settings.
+First, the installation language should be defined.
+Second, information on the specific database should be provided (sqlite / mysql).
+By default, a SQLite database will be installed in db.sqlite.
+If you have a SCOPUS API key, the relevant information can be submitted along with the proxy settings, if applicable.
-Finnaly, the database will be populated and you should restart the application to start using it.
+As the final step, the database will be populated.
+You must restart the application before using it.

 ## Deployment

-For individual users, the application could be run without problem using the windows installer or the packages for Ubuntu, Debian or CentOS
+Individual users can run the application smoothly with the Windows installer or the packages for Ubuntu, Debian or CentOS.

-For multiple users, you should deploy on a web server and a more powerful database.
-The development is tested on nginx ussing passenger+ Mysql, but should  work on Apache, too.
+For multiple online users, the use of Buho has been tested deployed on an independent HTTP server, using Passenger as connector with Nginx.
+MySQL has been used for the database.
+In theory, the software should  work smoothly on MariaDB and Apache.

-A typical nginx configurations should look like this:
+A typical nginx configuration should look like this:

     server {
       listen 80
       root /home/<user>/<base_dir>;
       passenger_enabled on;
       passenger_ruby <ruby_location>
     }

-Ruby location could be obtained with
+The location of the Ruby executable can be obtained with

     > which ruby

-If you using [RVM](https://rvm.io/) with passenger, check [this page](https://rvm.io/deployment/passenger)
+If you are using [RVM](https://rvm.io/) with Passenger, check [this page](https://rvm.io/deployment/passenger)

 ## Built With
-* [Sinatra](http://sinatrarb.com/) - Sinatra is a DSL for quickly creating web applications in Ruby with minimal effort
+* [Sinatra](http://sinatrarb.com/) - Sinatra is a DSL for quickly creating web applications on Ruby with minimal effort.
 * [Sequel](https://github.com/jeremyevans/sequel) - Sequel is a simple, flexible, and powerful SQL database access toolkit for Ruby.
+It offers an abstraction layer and ORM functionalities, among other things.
 * [Bootstrap](https://getbootstrap.com/) -  Bootstrap is an open source toolkit for developing with HTML, CSS, and JS.
 * [jQuery](https://jquery.com/) - jQuery is a fast, small, and feature-rich JavaScript library.
-* [ViewerJS](http://viewerjs.org/) - ViewerJS allows to use presentations, spreadsheets, PDF's and other documents on your website or blog without any external dependencies.
+* [ViewerJS](http://viewerjs.org/) - ViewerJS enables online viewing of PDF and ODT files.
-* [RubyMine](https://www.jetbrains.com/ruby/) - A good Ruby IDE
+* [RubyMine](https://www.jetbrains.com/ruby/) - An excellent Ruby IDE

 ## Contributing

-If you want to contribute, just send a email to clbustos_at_gmail.com.
-If you want to send a patch, the preferred method is fork the repository on [github](https://github.com/clbustos/buhos) and make a pull request.
+If you wish to contribute,  email clbustos_at_gmail.com.
+If you'd like to send a patch, best is to create a fork of the repository on [github](https://github.com/clbustos/buhos) and make a pull request.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/clbustos/buhos/tags).
+To see the available versions, see the [tags on this repository](https://github.com/clbustos/buhos/tags).

-## Authors
+## Authorship

-### Main developer
+### Developers

 * **Claudio  Bustos** - *Main developer* - [clbustos](https://github.com/clbustos)

-### Contributors
+### Contributions
 * **Daniel Lermanda** - Web page designer and UX advisor
-* **María Gabriela Morales** - First conceptualization and documentation
+* **María Gabriela Morales** - First conceptualization and revision of the manual
-* **Liz Medina** -  English translation of user interface
+* **Liz Medina** -  English translation of  home page and manual.

 ## License

-This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the BSD 3-Clause License - See [LICENSE](LICENSE) file for details.